 vi.
 Where a participator is to be assessed it will usually be appropriate for the RP to make Schedule 5 claims.
 It will be for the participator to ensure that the RP does so.

+Top of page

 License transfers - Notice under Paragraph 3 of Schedule 17, FA 1980

 i.
 Paragraph 3 of Schedule 17, FA 1980 requires participators to notify the transfer of field interests within two months of the end of the transfer period.
 In practice it is recommended that where a new participator wishes to make returns and be assessed on time notification is made as soon as possible as OTO may need to obtain the old participator’s and the RP’s returns before the assessment can be made on the new participator.